Maywood Park, Oregon: Geography

-According to the United States Census Bureau, the city has a total area of 0.17 sqmi, all of it land.
+According to the United States Census Bureau, the city has a total area of 0.172 sqmi, all land.

 The city is contained in a trapezoid bordered by NE Prescott Street to the north, NE 102nd Avenue to the east, I-205 to the south, and NE 92nd Avenue (across I-205) to the west, plus the eastern side of 92nd Avenue to Sandy Boulevard.